 As your crops finish, be sure to clear them onto the compost heap, removing any debris and washing out old pots.
 This will minimise the presence of possible pests and diseases.

 Give the greenhouse a good clean with detergent.
 With colder days on the way, plan your greenhouse insulation; either via bubble wrap or a greenhouse heater.

 Your October Grow Your Own Toolkit

-• Gardening gloves, trug or basket for produce, small sturdy stepladder (for fruit)
+- Gardening gloves, knee pad, trug or basket for produce, small sturdy stepladder (for fruit), leaf grabber and rake

 Your autumn clear up: